Pied Piper of Hamelin: Allusions in linguistics

 In linguistics, pied-piping is the common name for the ability of question words and relative pronouns to drag other words along with them when brought to the front, as part of the phenomenon called Wh-movement.
 For example, in "For whom are the pictures?", the word "for" is pied-piped by "whom" away from its declarative position ("The pictures are for me"), and in "The mayor, pictures of whom adorn his office walls" both words "pictures of" are pied-piped in front of the relative pronoun, which normally starts the relative clause.

-Some researchers believe that the tale has inspired the common English phrase "pay the piper", although the phrase is potentially a contraction of the English proverb "he who pays the piper calls the tune" which means, contrary to paying a debt such as the modern expression implies, that the person paying for something is the one who gets to say how it should be done.
+Some researchers believe that the tale has inspired the common English phrase "pay the piper," meaning to pay one's debts (or, metaphorically, face the consequences of one's decisions) rather than attempting to evade them.
+However, the phrase "pay the piper" may also be a contraction of the English proverb "he who pays the piper calls the tune."
+This proverb, in contrast to the modern interpretation of paying a debt, suggests that the person who bears the financial responsibility for something also has the right to determine how it should be carried out.